Vinijr175/Finance-tracker/README.md

 ### 3. CSS Modules for Styling
 I chose **CSS Modules** over global CSS to prevent "style bleeding."
 This ensures that styles remain scoped to their specific components, making the UI more robust and scalable.

-### 4. Data Visualization (Stretch Goal)
+### 4. Data Visualization
-Integrated **Recharts** to provide "Spending Patterns" as requested.
-I specifically filtered data into separate "Expense" and "Income" sets to give the user high-signal financial insights.
+Integrated Recharts to provide "Spending Patterns" as requested.
+I specifically filtered data into separate Expense and Income sets to give the user high-signal financial insights.

 ##  Setup Instructions
 1. **Start Backend**: `cd finance-server` -> `node server.js`